greenfork/kisa/README.md

 Kisa is a hackable batteries-included code editor.

+Kisa is in its early stage and it is not usable at the moment.

 Further are design ideas and philosophy behind this editor.
 Later it will be moved into its own place.